 After you update a service in this way, reenable any SOEs used by the service.

-You can alternatively script updates to service properties (but not the map or source document) using the ArcGIS REST API.
+You can alternatively script updates to service properties (but not the map or source document) using ArcGIS REST API.

 Keeping data in sync

 Ensure your data is kept in sync across your multiple environments.
 Geodatabase replication can help you with this.
 Alternatively, you can completely replace the old dataset with a new dataset.
-For example, you might delete a file geodatabase and replace it with an updated file geodatabase.
+For example, you may delete a file geodatabase and replace it with an updated file geodatabase.

 If you decide to entirely replace tables or file geodatabases, remember that ArcGIS Server services lock the schemas of the underlying datasets by default.
 If the schema is locked, stop your service before you can replace the data.
 With some degree of caution, you can disable schema locking for map services, but you can’t disable it for other service types.

-To move an application between the development, staging, and production environments, copy the application files from one site to the other and update any web service URLs in your code so they point at the new site.
+To move an application between the development, staging, and production environments, copy the application files from one site to the other and update any web service URLs in your code so they point to the new site.
 Use configuration files to define the URLs for your services.

 The script below helps you update the URLs in your code.
 The code recursively looks for files in a folder you provide, searches for a particular string such as http://myDevServer/arcgis, and replaces it with the location of your staging or production site, such as http://myProdServer/arcgis.